• Home

 (b) Accused can refuse to answer any question when he is examined under section 313 CrPC

-(c) Accused can be put in any question by the Court at any trial stage.
+(c) The Court can put the Accused in any question at any trial stage.

 (d) Evidence that incriminates the accused has to be put to them by the Court.